 Attendance Violations: Appeals of attendance violations must be made within ten (10) calendar days of the violation.
-The Director may, as a condition of granting the appeal, require the student to make up the missed class time or assignment or may place the student on probation and require the student to develop an Academic Advising Plan.
+The Director may, as a condition of granting the appeal, require the student to make up the missed class time or.
 In order for an attendance appeal to be considered, the student must: